ZertoPublic/Z4K/docs/PredeploymentValidation.md

 >  tar -xvf pre_deployment_validator.tar
 >  ```

-3. Execute the Z4K Pre-Deployment Validator tool using the following command:
+3. Execute the Z4K Pre-Deployment Validator tool **on each cluster** on which Z4K protection will be installed, using the following command:

 >  ``
 >  bash ./Z4K_pre_deployment_validator.bash